Eastern Edge, established in 1984, is Newfoundland and Labrador’s first artist-run centre for visual arts.

 Ashley Hemmings is a visual artist and arts administrator based in St. John’s, Newfoundland.
 They completed their BFA in Visual Art at Memorial University of Newfoundland in 2018, and an MFA in Visual Art at the University of Windsor in 2021.
 Their practice asks questions about the relationships between humans and the natural world, and draws attention to the exponentially bizarre ways that land and public space are regulated but not protected.
 Using play and humor as methodology, Ashley’s practice combines locally rooted craft processes with other media such as video, installation, digital drawing, bioart, and collecting.
 Ashley has worked at a number of art galleries and artist-run-centres including Eastern Edge, The Grenfell Art Gallery, The Rooms Provincial Art Gallery, and INCUBATOR Art Lab.

 Amanda Joan Penney is a mother, visual artist and arts administrator.
 Bookbinding, printmaking and photography has been the most prominent and technically developed areas of her art practice, however she has recently revisited sculpture using clay.
 Born on the Northern Peninsula in a community called St. Anthony, Amanda has grown up all over the country with the deepest roots in Calgary, Alberta and Churchill Falls, Labrador.
-Her interest in Fine Arts began as a child when she was inspired by a bright and motivated art teacher.
-After living away from the province for six years, Amanda returned to Newfoundland and Labrador to pursue her BFA at Memorial University.
-She completed it in 2005.
-Amanda is currently managing a family of four along with Eastern Edge Gallery.
+Amanda is currently managing a family of four along with Eastern Edge artist-run centre.
 She has exhibited work and travelled internationally, nationally and locally.
 In recent years she has illustrated a children’s book, worked at the NL Craft Council gallery, and worked as a volunteer in community outreach creating safe creativity workshops for adults and children with the intention of empowerment through creation.
-The connection between art and community and the healing power of both is what motivates her work at an artist run centre.
+The connection between art and community and the healing power of both is what inspires her work.
 Amanda is a big fan of street art and public art spaces and is driven to experience and create art every chance she gets.

 Rachel Gilbert is a Canadian American of mixed-race descent living and working in St. John’s, Newfoundland & Labrador.
 She works with painting, drawing, and printmaking to explore her identity and home(s).
 Since receiving a BFA in Visual Arts 2020 and a Graduate Certificate in Museum and Gallery Studies in 2021, Rachel has worked with The Rooms Provincial Art Gallery, St. Michael’s Printshop, and Eastern Edge Gallery, focusing on community programming and outreach.
 Serving on several boards and committees, Rachel is interested in working to increase diversity, associability, and inclusion in the arts.